Special Management Area (SMA) Permits

 • County of Maui: Maui, Moloka’i, or Lana’i Planning Commissions

-The authority may amend its county SMA boundaries as necessary provided that any contraction of the SMA boundaries shall be subject to OPSD’s review and determination.
+The authority may amend its county SMA boundaries as necessary provided that any contraction of the SMA boundaries shall be subject to lead agency review and determination.

 County Contacts

-Detailed information regarding filing requirements for proposals should be directed to planning department of the county where the proposed activities are located.
+Detailed information regarding filing requirements for proposals can be obtained from the planning department of the county where the proposed activities are located.

 SMA Permits 808-241-4050